Start Your Journey to become

 - The High School Placement Test (HSPT) is a five-part multiple choice test of verbal, quantitative, reading, mathematics and language skills.
 CMH also includes an additional essay portion to aid in determining writing skills.

-The CMH Counseling Department will contact each family to schedule an in-person or virtual Registration Appointment.
+Families with students accepted after Registration Night, will be contacted by the CMH Counseling Department family to schedule an in-person or virtual Registration Appointment.